magaya-dev/extension-fs-helper/README.md

 ```

-:point_right: **Important**
+**Important:**

-Add extension.config.json file to gitignore so it won't be downloaded to your Magaya installation duplicated.
+:point_right: Add extension.config.json file to gitignore so it won't be downloaded to your Magaya installation duplicated.
 If you want to have extension.config.json file on the Repository, please rename it.